LukasWoodtli/WebPage/content/skew_symmetric_matrix.md

+---
-Title: Skew-symmetric matrix
+title: Skew-symmetric matrix
-Category: Mathematics
+category: Mathematics
-Tags: Robotics
+tags: [Robotics]
+---

 A skew-symmetric matrix has the property: